-a.
-BCE employees have received ongoing training, to reinforce that the protection of students and reporting of concerns/allegations is everyone's responsibility.

-- b.
-On receipt of a disclosure or suspicion of harm to a student a decision is made as to whether a State Authority Report is required.
-If such a report is required, the following will occur: - reports are made to the Department responsible for Child Safety for matters involving harm/risk of harm to a child caused by sexual abuse, physical abuse, emotional abuse or neglect where there may not be a parent able and willing to protect the child - reports are made to the Queensland Police Service in relation to allegations or reasonable suspicions of sexual abuse/likely sexual abuse of a student - reports required under the Criminal Code Act 1899 which are not made under which are not made under the Child Protection Act 1999 or the Education (General Provisions) Act 2006 are made to the Queensland Police Service.
+- a.
+BCE employees have received ongoing training, to reinforce that the protection of students and reporting of concerns/allegations is everyone's responsibility. - b.
+On receipt of a disclosure or suspicion of harm to a student an assessment is made as to whether a State Authority Report is required.
+If such a report is required, the following will occur: - Reports are made to the Department responsible for Child Safety for matters involving harm/risk of harm to a student caused by sexual abuse, physical abuse, emotional abuse or neglect where a parent is not able and willing to act protectively. - Reports are made to the Queensland Police Service in relation to allegations or reasonable suspicions of sexual abuse/likely sexual abuse of a student. - Reports required under the Criminal Code Act 1899 which are not made under mandatory reporting obligations are made to the Queensland Police Service.
 A dedicated form has been developed to assist adults to meet their responsibility to report a child sexual offence. - c.
-If a disclosure or suspicion of harm relates to inappropriate behaviour of a paid employee, a volunteer or other personnel, at a BCE office or school towards a student, the matter will be reported and managed in line with BCE policies and procedures as appropriate. - d.
+If a disclosure or suspicion of harm relates to inappropriate behaviour of a paid employee, a volunteer or other personnel, at a BCE office or school towards a student or other child, the matter will be reported and managed in line with BCE policies and procedures as appropriate. - d.
 BCE provides training for employees on how to respond to disclosures and suspicion of harm.
-This includes: - relevant training for the Student Protection and Employment Relations Teams at BCE who may be receiving such disclosures - annual mandatory Student Protection Training for all school-based employees.
-The Principal of each school ensures that all employees are compliant with this training - annual mandatory Student Protection Training for all office-based employees.
-The Manager of each office team ensures that all employees are compliant with this training - all volunteers and other personnel are informed of how to raise a concern if they hear about, or receive any information in any other form, that may involve a disclosure or suspicion of harm to a student.
-Further, they are required to complete the Student Protection and Code of Conduct Training for Volunteers and Other Personnel (also refer to section 2.2 above). - e.
+This includes: - Relevant training for the Student Protection and Employment Relations Teams at BCE who may be receiving such disclosures. - Annual mandatory Student Protection Training for all school-based employees.
+The Principal of each school ensures that all employees are compliant with this training. - Annual mandatory Student Protection Training for all office-based employees.
+The Manager of each office team ensures that all employees are compliant with this training. - All volunteers and other personnel are informed of how to raise a concern if they hear about, or receive any information in any other form, that may involve a disclosure or suspicion of harm to a student.
+Further, they are required to complete the Student Protection and Code of Conduct Training for Volunteers and Other Personnel (also refer to section 2.2 above) - e.
 BCE has developed an electronic system to enable employees to complete online a Record of Concern about any student protection concerns, including allegations or suspicions of sexual abuse or likely sexual abuse of a student, harm or risk of harm to a student or inappropriate behaviour of a staff member towards a student.
 The system also facilitates electronic submission of State Authority Reports to the relevant state authority. - f.
-BCE has developed a complaints procedure to enable students, parents, guardians and others to make a complaint that a BCE school or BCE has not complied with the Student Protection Processes and Guidelines.
-Students, parents, guardians or others may make a complaint via the Record of Complaint about Non-Compliance with BCE's Student Protection Processes and Guidelines located on BCE's public website.
-BCE and Principals are required to handle these complaints in accordance with BCE's Procedure for Handling Complaints about Non-Compliance with BCE's Student Protection Processes and Guidelines.
+BCE has developed a complaints procedure to enable students, parents, guardians and others to make a complaint that a BCE school or BCE has not complied with the Student Protection Processes.
+Students, parents, guardians or others may make a complaint via the Record of Complaint about Non-Compliance with BCE's Student Protection Processes located on BCE's public website.
+BCE and Principals are required to handle these complaints in accordance with BCE's Procedure for Handling Complaints about Non-Compliance with BCE's Student Protection Processes.